AWS OpenSearch¶

 SQLUnhealthy |

 A value of 1 indicates that the SQL plugin will return a 5xx response code or pass invalid query DSL to OpenSearch in response to a specific request.
 Other requests will continue to succeed.
-A value of 0 indicates that no recent failures have occurred.
-If you see a consistent value of 1, troubleshoot the requests your client makes to the plugin.
+A value of 0 indicates that there have been no recent failures.
+If you see a persistent value of 1, troubleshoot the requests your client is making to the plugin.
 Related statistics: Maximum |

 SQLDefaultCursorRequestCount |

-Similar to SQLRequestCount, but only counts paged requests.
+Similar to SQLRequestCount, but only counts paginated requests.
 Related statistics: Sum |

 SQLFailedRequestCountByCusErr |

 The number of requests to the _SQL API that failed due to client issues.
-For example, a request might return an HTTP status code of 400 due to an IndexNotFoundException.
+For example, a request might return HTTP status code 400 due to IndexNotFoundException.
 Related statistics: Sum |

 SQLFailedRequestCountBySysErr |

 The number of requests to the _SQL API that failed due to server issues or functional limitations.
-For example, a request might return an HTTP status code of 503 due to a VerificationException.
+For example, a request might return HTTP status code 503 due to VerificationException.
 Related statistics: Sum |

 OldGenJVMMemoryPressure |

-The maximum percentage of Java heap used for the "old generation" on all data nodes in the cluster.
+The maximum percentage of the Java heap used for the "old generation" on all data nodes in the cluster.
 This metric is also captured at the node level.
 Related statistics: Maximum |

 OpenSearchDashboardsHealthyNodes (formerly KibanaHealthyNodes ) |

 The health check for OpenSearch Dashboards.
-If the minimum, maximum, and average all equal 1, the dashboard is functioning normally.
-If you have 10 nodes, the maximum is 1, the minimum is 0, and the average is 0.7, this means that 7 nodes (70%) are functioning normally and 3 nodes (30%) are unhealthy.
+If the minimum, maximum, and average are all equal to 1, the dashboard is functioning normally.
+If you have 10 nodes, the maximum is 1, the minimum is 0, and the average is 0.7, it means 7 nodes (70%) are functioning normally and 3 nodes (30%) are unhealthy.
 Related statistics: Minimum, Maximum, Average |

 InvalidHostHeaderRequests |

-The number of HTTP requests to an OpenSearch cluster that contain an invalid (or missing) host header.
+The number of HTTP requests to the OpenSearch cluster that contain an invalid (or missing) host header.
 Valid requests include the domain hostname as the host header value.
 OpenSearch Service rejects invalid requests to public access domains without restrictive access policies.
 We recommend applying restrictive access policies to all domains.
-If you see a large value for this metric, confirm that your OpenSearch client includes the domain hostname (e.g., not its IP address) in its requests.
+If you see a large value for this metric, confirm that your OpenSearch client includes the domain hostname (for example, not its IP address) in its requests.
 Related statistics: Sum |

 OpenSearchRequests(previously ElasticsearchRequests) |

-The number of requests made to an OpenSearch cluster.
+The number of requests made to the OpenSearch cluster.
 Related statistics: Sum |

 2xx, 3xx, 4xx, 5xx |